 Translation initiation is more complex in eukaryotes than in prokaryotes.
 Key differences between eukaryotic and prokaryotic translation initiation include (see figure 11.11):

-- There is no Shine-Dalgarno sequence in a eukaryotic mature mRNA.
-Instead, eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence within the 5’-UTR.
+There is no Shine-Dalgarno sequence in the eukaryotic mature mRNA.
+Instead, the 5' UTRs of eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence.